Abdullah-Albayati/Abdullah-Albayati/README.md

 <summary><b>🧬 &nbsp;About Me &nbsp;—&nbsp; click to expand</b></summary>
 <br/>

-I'm a backend developer who cares deeply about **structure, clarity, and writing code that I will barely understand the next day**.
+I'm a backend developer who cares deeply about **structure, clarity, and writing code that I will try my best to understand the next day**.

 My weapon is **.NET** — ASP.NET Core, and EF Core.
 I also cross into **TypeScript / Node.js** sometimes, and I've shipped mobile apps in **Flutter**.
-I also sometimes disappear into **Unity** to make something pointless but fun.
+I sometimes disappear into **Unity** to make something pointless but fun.

 The coffee consumption is *non-negotiable.*
 **We don't talk about it!!**